Reflective Essay – Definition, Format, Examples

 • This might be/is probably because of/related to/explained by

 Apart from that, the last section looks clumsy and doesn’t fit the context that well.
 It doesn’t provide a conclusion to the paper.
-Neither does it answer a required list of questions from the above.
+Neither does it answer the required list of questions from the above.
 This essay lacks unity and fails to meet all the characteristics of a reflection paper.
 To sum up, unlike the mentioned examples, this work doesn’t entirely fall into a good reflective essay because of vague transitions and paragraphs with redundant information.

 Final Tips on Writing Reflective Essays